 Snacking Isn't A Willpower Problem.
 It's A Decision Problem.

-Every time you stand in front of the fridge wondering whether to eat something, you're spending mental energy you don't have.
-Do that ten times a day and by the evening your brain defaults to whatever's easiest.
+Every time you're stood in front of the fridge working out whether to eat something, you're spending energy you haven't got.
+Do that 10 times a day and by the evening you'll default to whatever's easiest.
 The fix isn't more discipline.
 It's fewer decisions.
-One clear rule removes the negotiation entirely.
+One decision made in the morning takes the negotiation off the table for the rest of the day.

 Willpower Runs Out.
 Rules Don't.